Chudbrochil/Personal-Repo/UNM/CS351/SmartRailLab/README.txt

     what the simulation is doing.
 Trains are able to be re selected after arriving in a station or after being
-    left for dead (i.e., put a train in station, then click a new train)
+    left for dead (i.e., put a train in station, then click a new train) Moving trains are able to be given new routes to go to.
+They will arrive at the first station and then reserve a new route to the next station in the queue.

 Possible Future Features and Optimizations:
 Dragging and dropping trains into stations.